HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/performance_tuning_kubernetes/high_volume_sites.md

 # High Volume Sites

 The tuning documented in the base Portal chapter can allow a single Portal server to handle several thousand logged in users serving a few hundred page views per second, depending on application processing requirements.
-For sites that require more logged in users or where a single, powerful server can handle more than 500 page views per second, it may be necessary to increase some tuning parameters to higher values.
+For sites that require more users, it may be necessary to increase some tuning parameters to higher values.
 These values are detailed in this section.

+Note that the values in this section are unique to the testing done in DX Core development.
+The only way to know the precise values applicable to a particular (customer) deployment are through load testing applied to a DX Core Portal server with an approximation of the actual user load required.
+Typically, this load is generated synthetically prior to the DX Core Portal going live; but these values can also be gleaned once the DX Core Portal is live as well (albeit with potential bottlenecks due to resource constraints).

 ## JVM Tuning